 The decision to include a new asset class is very complex and taxing.
 Deciding on the investment to represent this view is equally difficult and nuanced.

 After making the decision to include a new asset class, Northland’s team scours the investable universe to identify the most suitable investment.
-In the lens of cryptocurrencies, we consider whether we should invest in the physical cryptocurrencies, or a company that supports the ecosystem and will benefit from increased adaptation or utilization.
+In the lens of bitcoin, we consider whether we should invest in the spot bitcoin (onchain), or a company that supports the ecosystem and will benefit from increased adaptation or utilization.

 This type of asset has unique return characteristics with asymmetric returns - meaning profits are more skewed toward the upside than the downside.
 Portfolio management would dictate that it would be most appropriate in tax sheltered investment vehicles.
 Have you tried to buy bitcoin in your TFSA?
 We were able to identify a solution that could be invested within that will shelter clients’ gains